buildmotion/custom-angular-modules/README.md

 ```

 ### Dependencies
 There are always dependencies in software applications.
 Applications will rely on underlying frameworks like .NET, ASP.NET, Angular, jQuery, or others.
 Your software is in different states over time and so are the ` custom angular modules ` that you develop.
-Therefore in the stream of time your application will always be evolving and they will have different versions.
-Also, the modules and packages that you depend on will also evolve over time and will be in different versions as well.
+Therefore in the stream of time your application will always be evolving and it will have different versions.
+Also, the modules and packages that you depend on will also evolve over time and will have different versions as well.

-So as a custom module developer, you will need to target specific versions of dependencies so that consumers of your custom module will be able to use it.
-For example, if I am using the latest version of Angular which by the way his version 5 and consumers of your module are using a earlier version you will have an incompatibility problems - as seen in the error above.
+So as a custom module developer, you may need to target specific versions of dependencies so that consumers of your custom module will be able to use it.
+For example, if I am using the latest version of Angular, which by the way is version 5, and consumers of your module are using an earlier version, you will have an incompatibility problems - as seen in the error above.

 One way around this is to use a ` lowest common denominator ` approach when developing a custom module.
-This will allow users of your custom module to access to all the features of the module and still have the benefit of using a lower version of Typescript or Angular or other dependencies that that they may have.
+This will allow users of your custom module to have access to all the features of the module and still have the benefit of using a lower version of Typescript or Angular or other dependencies that that they may have.
 You then have an opportunity to create newer versions of your module with different dependencies.
 By doing this, you allow users of your module to target a specific version that is compatible with their application.

 If you are a custom module developer and you are consuming your own modules (i.e., private development environment) then your concern will only be making sure that the dependency versions are aligned and in sync with the application that you develop in.
 This is much easier.
 If this is your scenario, you might want to consider purchasing an `NPM ` private repository so that your modules are only available to your development team.